jsommers/cbook/pointersarrays.rst

     int a = *(fibptr + 0);  // add 0*sizeof(int) to fibptr address, then dereference (yields the value 1)
     int b = *(fibptr + 2);  // add 2*sizeof(int) to fibptr address, then dereference (yields the value 2)

-Again, the syntax ``fibptr + 2`` is interpreted as "get the address of the 2nd integer following the address fibptr".
+Again, the syntax ``fibptr + 2`` is interpreted by the compiler as "get the address of the 2nd integer following the address fibptr".

 In fact, array indexing syntax works identically to pointer arithmetic.
 As a result, square-brace indexing can be used with pointer variables.
 Moreover, the nice thing about this syntax is that *dereferencing is automatic*.
 Continuing the code above: